spindro/AP-GCN/README.md

 [2] Klicpera J., Bojchevski A., Günnemann S. **Predict then Propagate: Graph Neural Networks meet Personalized PageRank**. arXiv preprint arXiv:1810.05997

+[3] Fey M., Lenssen J.E. **Fast Graph Representation Learning with PyTorch Geometric**. arXiv preprint arXiv:1903.02428

 ### Acknowledgments

-Many thanks to the authors of [2](https://github.com/klicperajo/ppnp) for making their code public.
+Many thanks to the authors of [[2]](https://github.com/klicperajo/ppnp) for making their code public.
 Our repo is based on their work for a fair comparison between algorithms.
+Many thanks also to the maintainers [[3]](https://github.com/rusty1s/pytorch_geometric) for such an awesome open-source library.